middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-paseto/+page.md

 status: alpha
 ---

-Verifies a [PASETO](https://paseto.io) `v4.public` token on incoming HTTP requests and attaches the decoded payload to `request.internal` and `request.context`.
-The token can be read from the `Authorization: Bearer ...` header (default) or from a cookie.
+Verifies a [PASETO](https://paseto.io) `v4.public` token on incoming HTTP requests.
+The verified payload is written to `request.internal[payloadKey]` (and optionally to `request.context[payloadKey]` when `setToContext: true`).

+The token is resolved from the first available source in this order: cookie, header, query string.
+When no source is configured the middleware falls back to the `Authorization: Bearer ...` header.

 The verification key is read from `request.internal` under `internalKey`, typically populated by [`@middy/kms`](/docs/middlewares/kms) when the Ed25519 signing key lives in AWS KMS.